-□ Open the Diagnostics &gt; Report &gt; Global dialog.
-To send a report to the console, specify the desired level in the Console logging frame, Severity field. $\square$ To enable the function, select the ${\it On}$ radio button in the Console logging frame. $\square$ Save the changes temporarily.
-To do this, click the $\checkmark$ button. for e device buffers logged events in 2 separate storage areas so that the device keeps log entries urgent events.
-Specify the minimum severity for events that the device logs to the buffered prage area with a higher priority.
-Pe erform the following steps: To send events to the buffer, specify the desired level in the Buffered logging frame, Severity field. $\square$ Save the changes temporarily.
-To do this, click the $\checkmark$ button.
+Dentine Diagnostics > Report > Global dialog.
+To send a report to the console, specify the desired level in the Console logging frame, Severity field. \square To enable the function, select the ${\it On}$ radio button in the Console logging frame. ☐ Save the changes temporarily.
+To do this, click the ✓ button.
+The device buffers logged events in 2 separate storage areas so that the device keeps log entries or urgent events.
+Specify the minimum severity for events that the device logs to the buffered storage area with a higher priority.
+Pe rform the following steps: ☐ To send events to the buffer, specify the desired level in the Buffered logging frame, Severity field. $\ \square$ Save the changes temporarily.
+To do this, click the $\ \checkmark$ button.